Dovenby

-Etymology
+Toponymy

 'Dovenby' is 'Dufan's bȳ' or 'Dufan's hamlet or village'.
 'Bȳ' is late Old English, from Old Norse 'býr'.
 The personal name 'Dufan' "is of Irish origin (OIr 'Dubhán'), a diminutive of 'dubh', 'black', but it is on record from Iceland."

 Governance

-Dovenby is part of the Workington constituency for UK parliament.
-The current Member of Parliament for the Workington constituency is Mark Jenkinson who is a member of the Conservative Party.
-The Labour Party had won the seat in the constituency in every general election since 1979.
-The Conservative Party had only been elected once in Workington since World War 2, at the 1976 election.
+Dovenby is part of the Penrith and Solway constituency for the UK parliament.

-For Local Government purposes it's in the Broughton St Bridget's electoral ward of Allerdale Borough Council.
-This ward stretches north to Bridekirk with a total population at the 2011 Census of 4,178.
-Dovenby is part of the Dearham and Broughton Ward of Cumbria County Council.
+For Local Government purposes it's in the Cumberland unitary authority area.

+It was previously part of the Broughton St Bridget's electoral ward of Allerdale Borough Council.
+This ward stretched north to Bridekirk with a total population at the 2011 Census of 4,178.
+Dovenby was part of the Dearham and Broughton Ward of Cumbria County Council.

 For Parish Council purposes Dovenby belongs to Bridekirk Parish Council, along with the villages of Tallentire and Bridekirk.

 Dovenby was formerly a township in Bridekirk parish, from 1866 Dovenby was a civil parish in its own right until it was abolished on 1 April 1934 and merged with Bridekirk.